stevenbenner/stevenbenner.com/src/content/posts/2010-05-09-how-to-circumvent-internet-filtering-and-enhance-privacy.md

 It’s not free, but it is cheap.
 There are actually several companies offering this service already, such as [PRQ](http://prq.se/?intl=1) which offers an [OpenVPN tunnel service](http://prq.se/?p=tunnel&intl=1) for as little as $10 per month.
 There, your VPN server is all ready to go!
 I mention PRQ only because they are famous for protecting their customers, for more VPN providers check out the [VPN list](http://en.cship.org/wiki/Virtual_Private_Network) on the Internet censorship wiki.

 You can also set up a VPN server of your very own anywhere you like, but you will need to find a host to house the system and keep it online.
-I highly recommend a VPS (*Virtual Private Server*) system for this because it is cheap, fast and you don’t need much computing power to run a VPN.
+I highly recommend a <abbr>VPS</abbr> (*Virtual Private Server*) system for this because it is cheap, fast and you don’t need much computing power to run a VPN.
 Of course a dedicated server is fine too, but a lot more expensive.
 No matter what you will need a system that gives you root access so you can install and configure the VPN server.

 ### Alright, I have my VPN server!
 Now, how do I use it?